-For the two-dimensional case, the value set size is $32 \times 32$ .
-The base data follows the distribution Zipf(1.0, negative) and its size is 200K to start with.
-The distributions of the inserted data follows Zipf(1.5, random).
-We keep m = 40 coefficients in the histogram during the process.
+For the two-dimensional case, the value set size is 32×32 .
+The base data follows the distribution Zipf(1.0, negative), and its size is initially 200K.
+The inserted data follows the Zipf(1.5, random) distribution.
+We keep m=40 coefficients in the histogram during the process.
 Figure 3 plot the 2-norm absolute errors of different methods for all equal queries when 200K, 400K, 600K, and 800K entries are inserted.